kanthoney/odata-client/README.md

 * `fn(name, args)`

-A `fn` method produces a function for use in a filter or expression. `name` is the name of the function while `args` is an object with the objwct keys being the parameter names. e.g.
+A `fn` method produces a function for use in a filter or expression. `name` is the name of the function while `args` is an object with the object keys being the parameter names. e.g.

 ```